kushalthaman/kushalthaman.github.io/_pages/about.md

 Hi!
 I'm Kushal (pronounced **/kʊʃəl/**).
 I am an undergraduate student at Stanford University studying Mathematics and Computer Science.

 My main interests lie in understanding and building digitally intelligent machines that will be vastly beneficial to humanity.
 These days, I spend my time trying to do this with Deep Reinforcement Learning, Imitation Learning and Learning Theory.
+I also enjoy math and Theoretical Computer Science puzzles.

 In my spare time, I enjoy reading about evolutionary biology, history and moral philosophy as well as reading cyberpunk and science fiction, and I'm into hiking, photography, cinematography and playing Go, squash and soccer.